Last Updated on April 5, 2022 by Scott Charleboix

-In this post, you’ll learn how to set up your WordPress Blog from scratch.
-It contains step-by-step instructions from adding pages and posts, to installing plug-ins, and more.
+In this post, Easiest way to install WordPress you’ll learn how to set up your WordPress Blog from scratch.
+It contains basic instructions from adding pages and posts, to installing plug-ins, and more.

-Part One: Creating a new website – adding a new domain focuses on setting up the website, creating the new domain, and registering it so that your the owner of the domain and website.
+Part One: Creating a new website – adding a new domain focuses on setting up the website, creating the new domain, and registering it so that you’re the owner of the domain and website.
+This post provides instructions for setting up your domain with Bluehost.
+If you are a new blogger you might want to use Bluehost 1st because it’s a little less than SiteGround.

 In the picture below one of the first things you should look for in your website are any notifications for updates that need to take place.